 The pharmacists who will be participating need to be completing at least one hour of a continuing education course relating to opioid overdose and treatment.
-See Free CE Programs Related to Opioid Antagonist Administration.

 The pharmacy needs to download the statewide standing order from the board’s website and have each authorized pharmacist (upon completion of the required criteria to be authorized) sign the standing order.
 This needs to be on file at the pharmacy.
 Alternatively, the pharmacy can download the statewide protocol from the board’s website to have on file at the pharmacy for dispensing naloxone.

 Research and identify in the pharmacy’s area substance abuse or behavioral health treatment programs to provide this information during training and education.

 Download the Eligibility Assessment form from the board’s website.